RopeWiki/RWServer/README.md

 ## Changes

 Before beginning the repository, these changes were made to the original code recovered from Luca's computer:
-* Moved sensitive information in code (passwords, etc) into sensitive.h which is not included in this repository
+* Moved passwords and other sensitive information in the code to passwords.h, which is not included in this repository
-* Identified close to the minimum number of files for the build to succeed, out of the thousands of files in the original folder
+* Identified the minimum number of files for the build to succeed, out of the thousands of files in the original folder

 ## Development environment setup

-The RopeWiki executables can be built with Visual Studio 2010, but not the free Express edition.
+The RopeWiki codebase is upgraded to use Visual Studio 2017.
+(The original work by Luca was in VS2008).

 ## HTTP server

 'rw.exe' listens for FastCGI commands on port 9001.
-In order to use it from a web browser, a HTTP server is needed.
-For local testing purposes, on Windows this can be set up using nginx.
-Instructions are in the 'Installation steps' below.
+Nginx is a commonly paired HTTP server that will forward incoming requests using this protocol, and is what Luca chose for the RW server to use.
+Instructions to configure nginx are in the 'Installation steps' below.

 ## Notes